 6. The drink ticket

-You are free.
-Avoid putting your baggage on the floor to take place.
+Don’t leave your luggage on the floor to take your place.

 Paprika: “What should I do with this gift?”